Financial-Times/o-message/README.md

 o-message [![Circle CI](https://circleci.com/gh/Financial-Times/o-message/tree/master.svg?style=svg)](https://circleci.com/gh/Financial-Times/o-message/tree/master)
 =================

 o-message is a messaging component used for alerting and informing.
-It can include variants on the type of message it delivers, but currently only covers 'alert' type messages.
+It can include variants on the type of message it delivers.

 - [Usage](#usage)
 	- [Markup](#markup)